kurbzi/mining-stats-dashboard/README.md

     - Average and max temperatures across all miners

 **File / script changes**

+- Main script is now **`ticker.py`**, not `MSD.py`.
 - Uses JSON files in the same directory for persistence:
   - `blocks.json` / `blocks.json.bak`
   - `weekly_best.json` / `weekly_best.json.bak`
   - `weekly_current.json` / `weekly_current.json.bak`
   - `miner_of_week.json` / `miner_of_week.json.bak`

+## What’s new in v1.0.2

+- Configurable fiat currency (code + symbol) for all coin prices.
+- Configurable temperature thresholds for the colour indicators.
+- Cleaner, generic “Pool: host:port” mining display (not tied to any specific coin).
+- New ticker items for total hashrate, total estimated power, efficiency and temperatures.
+- Maintenance countdown in the ticker based on `MAINTENANCE_CYCLE_DAYS`.
+- Miner of the Week summary line, calculated from blocks, difficulty, hashrate, shares and uptime.
+- Block-found popup overlay when any miner’s block count increases.

 ---